Month 7, Week 2

 - Practice regularly to help your baby remember the signs.

-- Keep talking to your baby so his speech isn't delayed.
+- Keep talking to your baby so their speech isn't delayed.

-- Ask your partner and other caregivers to use the signs that you've taught your baby so they'll understand what he wants.
+- Ask your partner and other caregivers to use the signs that you've taught your baby so they'll understand what they want.

 Your Baby's Development This Week